ankkitsharma/help-center/README.md

 # Help-Center

-A customizable Help Center website built with Next.js, Express, and React Query.
+A full-stack website with search and filtering functionality for help cards, built using Nextjs and Express.

 # Overview